Everything is awesome when you are in FIRST GRADE!-Inspired by The Lego Movie

 Basic Curriculum Information/CSCC (California State Common Core)

 As our school transitions into the new phases of Common Core Standards feel free to review the links below for more detailed information.
-Some of the activities I am promoting in class to prepare students for the new standards include project-based learning opportunities.
-These include items such as: Choice Learning, field trips, interactive video conferencing and cooperative group learning environments.
+Some of the activities I am promoting in class to prepare students for the new standards include items such as: iPad presentations, online portfolios, interactive video conferencing, number talks and cooperative group learning environments.
 Video conferencing offers our classroom virtual field trips and experiences with outside experts from other cities and states.

 English Language Arts